Simultaneous determination of Hubble constant and cosmic baryon density: Forecasts for the synergy between FRBs and emerging probes: Introduction

 \section{Introduction}

 A profound crisis in modern cosmology arises from a set of persistent observational tensions that challenge the robustness of the standard $\Lambda$ cold dark matter ($\Lambda$CDM) paradigm.
 Among these, two discrepancies have garnered particular attention for both their statistical significance and their implications for fundamental physics: the Hubble tension and the missing baryon problem \cite{Verde:2019ivm,Riess:2021jrx,Fukugita:1997bi,Cen:1998hc,Shull:2011aa}.
 The Hubble tension reflects the $>5\sigma$ discrepancy between the Hubble constant value measured from the cosmic microwave background (CMB) data by the Planck satellite $H_0 = 67.4 \pm 0.5 \, \text{km/s/Mpc}$ \cite{Planck:2018vyg}, and the higher value derived from distance-ladder measurements by the SH0ES collaboration $H_0 = 73.04 \pm 1.04 \, \text{km/s/Mpc}$ \cite{Riess:2021jrx}.
-The missing baryon problem highlights the apparent shortfall in the observed inventory of baryonic matter at low redshifts relative to the cosmic baryon density predicted by the CMB analyses ($\Omega_{\rm b} \sim 0.05$) \cite{Planck:2018vyg}.
+The missing baryon problem highlights the apparent shortfall in the observed inventory of baryonic matter at low redshifts relative to the cosmic baryon density predicted by the CMB analyses ($\Omega_{\rm b} \sim 0.05$) \cite{Planck:2018vyg}, though with far less statistical significance than the Hubble tension.
 In both cases, the tension lies between early- and late-Universe determinations based on distinct methodologies and assumptions.
 Resolving them requires precise, independent measurements from alternative probes to discern whether the discrepancies originate in new physics, unmodeled astrophysics, or hidden systematics.